 GP Out-of-Hours Service

-If it is not an emergency, but you need urgent medical advice (or think you need to see a doctor urgently) out of working hours, you should ring your GP's surgery.
-You will be connected to the Out of Hours Service and a local GP will telephone you back, usually within half an hour.
+If it is not an emergency, but you need urgent medical advice (or think you need to see a doctor urgently) out of working hours, you should ring 111.
+You will be assessed over the telephone and following the assessment, a local GP will telephone you back, usually within an hour.
 If you need to be seen, you will be advised to attend the Out-of-Hours Centre at Manzil Way (off Cowley Road).